mdasberg/ng-apimock/README.md

 {
-  "expression": "your expression here (ie a regex without the leading and trailing '/' or a string)", "method": "the http method (ie GET, POST, PUT or DELETE)", // supports JSONP as well "name": "identifiable name for this service call"  // if non is provided, expression$$method will be used "isArray": "indicates if the response data is an array or object", "responses": {
+  "expression": "your expression here (ie a regex without the leading and trailing '/' or a string)", "method": "the http method (ie GET, POST, PUT or DELETE)", // supports JSONP as well "body": "request body matcher (ie a regex without the leading and trailing '/' or a string)"  // optional "name": "identifiable name for this service call"  // if non is provided, expression$$method will be used "isArray": "indicates if the response data is an array or object", "responses": {